Interested in going abroad?

 - International Engineering Studies & Programs

-These programs connect students with academic programs and internship opportunities abroad in a variety of fields, including the sciences.
+Advisors in these offices connect students with international academic programs and internship opportunities in a variety of fields, including the sciences.

-Consider learning more about the Global Health Institute on our campus and the Undergraduate Certificate in Global Health.
-Students pursuing the certificate choose from field experiences led by UW-Madison faculty in many different countries.
-These field experiences are a great opportunity to learn about healthcare delivery in an international context and the broader social, cultural and environmental factors that impact human health.
+You might also consider learning more about the Global Health Institute on our campus and the Undergraduate Certificate in Global Health.
+Students pursuing this certificate choose from field experiences led by UW-Madison faculty in many different countries.
+These field experiences are a great opportunity to learn about healthcare delivery in an international context and the broader social, cultural, and environmental factors that impact human health.

 Questions to Consider

 If you do decide to pursue a clinical service trip abroad, here are some questions to guide your research and evaluation of programs:

 - What are your reasons for wanting to go on a health-related service trip?

 - What are you hoping to learn from this experience?